rbiggs/chocolatechip-ui/documentation/waml.markdown

 **Navigation uibuttons:**

-These are produced by putting a pointer tag inside the uibutton.
-You would also need to give it an appropriate ui-implements value of either "back" or "next".
-You could also designmate it's placement in the navbar with a ui-bar-align value of "left", "center" or "right".
+These are produced by giving a uibutton an appropriate *ui-implements* value of either "back" or "next".
+You could also designmate it's placement in the navbar with a *ui-bar-align* value of "left", "center" or "right".

 **Example:**

 	<uibutton ui-implements="back" ui-bar-align="left">
-		<pointer></pointer>
 		<label>Back</label>
 	</uibutton>

 	<uibutton ui-implements="next" ui-bar-align="right">
-		<pointer></pointer>
 		<label>Next</label>
 	</uibutton>